fraucred/TicTacToe/README.md

 * GAME has nine fields
 * GAME can be over or not over
 * there are two PLAYERS in a GAME
-* FIELD can be taken or not
+* FIELDS can be taken or not